RAVI-TEJA-V/K-VENKAT-KEDARNATH/README.md

-<h1 align="center"> Hi 👋, I'm K Venkat Kedarnath</h1>
+<h1 align="center"> Hi 👋, I'm RAVI TEJA VENIGALLA</h1>
 <h3>I'm an engineering student currently in my 4th year, studying B.E.
-Computer Science at BITS Pilani, Hyderabad campus.</h3>
+Electronis and Communications Engineering at BITS Pilani, Hyderabad campus.</h3>

-<h4>Skills include C, C++, Web development, ReactJS, SQL, Express, Node, Python, Java</h4>
+<h4>Skills include C, C++, Web development, Angular, SQL, Nodejs, Python, FastAPI, Firebase</h4>

-Have basic idea of Testing (using Mocha and Chai), usage of heroku postgres and deploying on heroku etc.

-📫 How to reach me: kedar.kanday@gmail.com (or) f20190155@hyderabad.bits-pilani.ac.in
+📫 How to reach me: venigallamurali79@gmail.com(or) f20190232@hyderabad.bits-pilani.ac.in
 <!--
-**K-VENKAT-KEDARNATH/K-VENKAT-KEDARNATH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**V-RAVI-TEJA/K-RAVI-TEJA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: